Unleash/unleash/website/docs/contributing/backend/overview.md

 ## Database changes {#database-changes}

 We use database migrations to track database changes.
+Never change a migration that has been merged to main.
+If you need to change a migration, create a new migration that reverts the old one and then creates the new one.

 ### Making a schema change {#making-a-schema-change}